A woman in a fashion shop relying on AI to choose an item

 Shein-a fashion retailer, shop

-AI in inventory management and logistics
+How AI optimizes inventory and streamlines logistics

-As new trends appear each season, brands need to produce new designs regularly to keep a competitive edge.
-The problem is that inventory management in fashion is complex and mostly labor-based.
+Inventory management in fashion is complex and mostly labor-based.
 With so many stakeholders and procedures spanning regions, getting the right fashion items to the right place at the right time is challenging.

 Often, excess inventory, or so called remainders (unsold goods, which are usually destroyed) pile up.
 It’s estimated that almost 100 billion pieces of clothing are produced annually, and over 30% of it is discarded in the first year alone.
 This amounts to 92 million tonnes of wasted material.
 So, in an industry which requires accuracy and speed, AI becomes a powerful tool, helping businesses with: